awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. Choose **Create launch template**\.

+1. To create an Auto Scaling group, choose **Create Auto Scaling group** from the confirmation page\.

 ## Creating a launch template from an existing instance \(console\)<a name="create-launch-template-from-instance"></a>

 **To create a launch template from an existing instance**